Links to other sites are provided as a convenience to the viewer. Pfizer accepts no responsibility for the content of linked sites.

 After surgical removal of ovaries, you no longer have menstrual periods.

-The sudden estrogen loss may quickly lead to many of the same menopausal symptoms that women face in natural menopause, like hot flashes, bone loss, and vaginal symptoms.
+The sudden estrogen loss may quickly lead to many of the same menopausal symptoms that women face in natural menopause, like hot flashes, bone loss, and vaginal changes.
 For some women, those symptoms can be more severe than those experienced through natural menopause.

 Menopause begins at different times for different women, but most can expect it between the ages of 40 and 58.
-Whether you have reached menopause naturally or it has occurred due to surgical removal of the uterus and ovaries (called a hysterectomy and bilateral oophorectomy), this loss of estrogen can result in a variety of physical symptoms.
+Whether you have reached menopause naturally or it has occurred due to surgical removal of the uterus and ovaries (called a hysterectomy and/or bilateral oophorectomy), this loss of estrogen can result in a variety of physical symptoms.

 Ask your healthcare professional if you have questions about menopause or if you need more information about menopause and your health.